tsd504/Capstone/README.md

 Determines the number of Reddit posts answerable with complete data vs. current scraped data.

 **What it does:**
-- Analyzes each Reddit post for answerability
+- Analyses each Reddit post for answerability
 - Classifies posts as answerable with complete wiki data or subjective
 - Provides insights into data coverage and gaps